zohyos7/My_Website/content/home/experience.md

   location = "Seoul, Korea"
   date_start = "2017-01-01"
   date_end = "2017-12-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """conducted research for my senior thesis on the topic of licensing effect of moral condemnation"""

 +++